jlblatt/Teardrop/README.md

 #### How To:

-Drag and drop an mp3 to get started.
+Drag and drop an mp3 to get started *lol coming soon*

 ##### Credit: